 As illustrated on the graphic timeline above, Act Six scholars are chosen through a rigorous, highly competitive, three-phase selection process that spans four months.

-Semifinalists visit Heritage for an on-campus event between February 1-18.
+Semifinalists visit Heritage for an on-campus event between January 25 to February 14.
 Phase III allows students to experience campus life as they participate in a four-part evaluation process that includes a personal interview, an on-site writing task, academic seminar discussions, and group problem-solving activities.
 A parent or guardian is invited to participate in a portion of the visit.

-Each partner college selects finalists and mails decision letters on February 22.
-Finalists are given two weeks to decide and commit to the Act Six program, agreeing to attend Heritage and to participate fully in the five-month training program.
+Each partner college selects finalists and email decision letters on February 20.
+Finalists are given one week to decide and commit to the Act Six program, agreeing to attend Heritage and to participate fully in the five-month training program.
 Applicants may withdraw from the process at any time prior to this commitment.
-The new class of Act Six scholars are formally announced to the public on March 9.
+The new class of Act Six scholars are formally announced to the public on March 8.